-Assumption Risk Level of uncertainty Reasons and financial effect of uncertainty Data Notes 17 Inflation Expenditure for 2021/22 has been estimated based on 2020/21 estimated outturn; personnel costs were increased by 2% and other operating costs (excluding interest, depreciation, and some other minor costs) were adjusted by the BERL 30 forecasts of price level change adjusters.
+Assumption Risk Level of uncertainty Reasons and financial effect of uncertainty Data Notes 20-year loan term or the life of the asset special funds set aside for specific purposes identified by the Council.
+Existing loan facilities are based on 20-year terms and mature every five years.
+It is assumed that these loans will be rolled by the bank on maturity for a further five years.
+17 Inflation 1 Expenditure for 2021/22 has been estimated based on 2020/21 estimated out- turn; personnel costs were increased by 2% and other operating costs (excluding interest, depreciation, and some other minor costs) were adjusted by the BERL forecasts of price level change adjusters.
 Beyond this, inflation has been factored into the Plan using the mid-scenario BERL forecast changes in Annex One.
 Revenue has been estimated using the BERL adjuster for operating costs where an inflationary effect is anticipated.
-This excludes development and financial contributions (see separate assumption above), grants received for distribution, interest, and rates penalties.
-Capital expenditure has been estimated using the BERL adjuster for capital costs.
-That actual inflation differs to that predicted, on which decisions are made.
+This excludes development and financial contributions (see separate assumption That actual inflation differs to that predicted, on which decisions are made.
 Medium Where the actual inflation rate is different from that forecast, the cost of projects and expenditure will be different from that forecast.
 Higher than forecast inflation would likely mean higher operating and capital costs and higher revenue; higher capital expenditure could mean greater borrowing; and there would be pressure on rates to increase to cover these costs.
 Each subsequent year of the ten-year plan is reviewed by way of the Annual Plan round and a new ten-year plan is produced every three years.
-18 Investments and return on investments The Council's Special Funds Reserves will be retained in their present form throughout the term of the Plan.
-Additions and withdrawals from the Funds have been accounted for each year through the Plan where identified and required.
-A return on That the actual return on investment differs to that budgeted.
-Low Movement in the investment fund is difficult to predict but best efforts have been used, using past results.
-The financial effect is unknown but unlikely to be significant.

-30 recasts of Price Level Change Adjustors- 2020Update: Note to Society of Local Government Managers, Business and Economic Research Limited, October 2020
+&lt;sup>30 recasts of Price Level Change Adjustors- 2020Update: Note to Society of Local Government Managers, Business and Economic Research Limited, October 2020